AIADMK goes to police again against Sasikala, alleges conspiracy to unleash violence in TN | Law-Order

-Ahead of expelled leader Sasikala'sreturn on February 8 to Tamil Nadu from Karnataka, the rulingAIADMK on Saturday lodged a complaint with police against her camp alleging a 'conspiracy' to unleash 'violence' and sought action to ensure peace in the state.
+Ahead of expelled leader Sasikala'sreturn on February 8 to Tamil Nadu from Karnataka, the rulingAIADMK has lodged a complaint with police against her camp,alleging a 'conspiracy' to unleash 'violence' and soughtaction to ensure peace in the state.

-In a release, the party said the top two leaders advisedoffice-beareres to work unitedly with a vigil to ensure victory for the party in the Assembly elections due in April or May bytaking the 'historic' achievements of the government to thepeople.
+The party, in a release, said the top two leaders advisedoffice-bearers to work unitedly with vigil to ensure victoryfor AIADMK in the Assembly elections due in April or May bytaking the 'historic' achievements of the government to thepeople.

-Party spokesperson and former Minister Vaigaichelvan toldreporters that there was no discussion on 'Sasikala' factor at all.
+Party spokesperson and former Minister Vaigaichelvan toldreporters there was no discussion on 'Sasikala' factor at all.

 'Intimidatory' remarks, tantamount to creating violencein the state have been made by Dhinakaran and his supporters,he alleged.